sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/setup-oidc-proxy/index.md

 identity provider URL.
 Based on this URL, Flex determines the path to OpenID Connect discovery document (_[identity provider URL]/.well-known/openid-configuration_).
 If you are using e.g. Heroku, the URL should be something like _https://MYEXAMPLEAPP.herokuapp.com/_ or your custom domain.

+Regarding the identity provider client values, the "Client ID" can be a randomly generated string.
+After creating an identity provider and a client, make a note of the "Client ID" and the "IdP ID" as you will be needing them later on.

 ## Build LinkedIn login flow in FTW